mesosphere/kubeaddons-kommander/README.md

 # Contributing to this repository

-This [KEP](https://github.com/mesosphere/ksphere-platform/blob/master/keps/sig-ksphere-catalog/20200818-remove-revisions.md) changed the way we handle revision, which enables this repository to only maintain one revision per branch and removed the need to keep a flat hierarchy on master.
+This [KEP](https://github.com/mesosphere/ksphere-platform/blob/master/keps/sig-ksphere-catalog/20200818-remove-revisions.md) changed the way we handle revision, which enables this repository to only maintain one revision per branch and removes the need to keep a flat hierarchy on master.

 Kommander currently is supported in three different versions, which are reporesented by their respective branches: